anna2023471/Crowdfunding_ETL/README.md

 ETL_Mini_Project_CGrant.ipynb - workbook to create the "Category" and "Subcategory" DataFrames.

 ETL_Mini_Project_PPriya.ipynb - workbook to create the "Campaign" DataFrame.
-NB the code for creating the "Category" and "Subcategory" DataFrames in this workbook wascopied from ETL_Mini_PProject_CGrant.
+NB the code for creating the "Category" and "Subcategory" DataFrames in this workbook was copied from ETL_Mini_PProject_CGrant.

 ETL_Mini_Project_AKhayrullina.ipynb - workbook to create the "Contacts" DataFrame.